jakobkaminski/ag_lernen/README.md

 # Computing and communication

-3. Get access to Owncloud (refer to Jakob) for cloud computing
+3. Get access to Owncloud (refer to Jakob) for cloud computing :cloud:

 4. Get access to group e-mail for recruiting (refer to Teresa)